 That's one program underway by the Defense Advanced Research Projects Agency, which was detailed in a report Thursday.
 And by underway, it's in Phase 2 - with plans for initial test designs to be taken into the water later this year.

-Auser does expensive sub platforms," said Steven Walker, DARPA deputy director, during a media briefing Wednesday.
-"We'd like to preposition capability on the ocean floor and have it available to be triggered real-time when we need it."
+"Today, the U.S. Navy puts capability on the